 During 2003, in response to a cease and desist letter from the Coca-Cola Company and its subsidiary Odwalla, Inc. in which they complained of the use by the Company of the Monster trademark and name, the Company filed a complaint in the United States District Court for the Central District of California for a declaratory order and additional relief.
-The Company is engaged in settlement discussions with the Coca-Cola Company and Odwalla, Inc. If no settlement is reached, the Company will vigorously pursue the matter.
-The Company believes that it has good prospects of success.
+During June 2004, the dispute was settled on terms which management believes affords the Company adequate protection for its Monster EnergyTM and its stylized "M"TM trademarks.

 During 2003 the Company filed a complaint in the United States District court for the Central District of California against Rockstar, Inc. and Rockstar Beverage Company for an injunction, damages and further relief based on false and unlawful claims and advertising by Rockstar and unfair competition.
-In April, 2004 Rockstar filed a counterclaim in which Rockstar alleges trade dress infringement, interference with contract, unfair competition, defamation and trade libel.
+In April 2004 Rockstar filed a counterclaim in which Rockstar alleges trade dress infringement, interference with contract, unfair competition, defamation and trade libel.
 The Company believes that Rockstar's counterclaims are without merit.
+The complaint is proceeding.